- Paul’s Journey as a Student

-- The Practitioner Programme – Arts of Individual Yoga Teaching and Yoga Therapy
+- The Practitioner Programme – Arts of Individual Yoga Teaching and Therapeutic Healthcare

-The Art of Professional Studies Yoga Teaching and Yoga Therapy Practitioner Programmes.
-They professional training for those students who wish to teach Yoga especially in one to one tuition or therapy and develop skills in running small group workshops, seminars and study courses.
+The Art of Professional Studies Yoga Teaching and Yoga Therapeutic Healthcare Practitioner Programmes.
+They professional training for those students who wish to teach Yoga especially in one to one tuition or therapeutic healthcare and develop skills in running small group workshops, seminars and study courses.

 Paul has had a long association with the British Wheel of Yoga, the leading National Governing Body for Yoga in England, in varying roles from County Representative in 1974 through to being the Treasurer and sitting on the National Executive Committee from 1976 to 1979.
 The cYs Yoga Teaching and Yoga Therapy Practitioner Programme Training qualification was fully accredited by the BWY in 1993 and the cYs Yoga Teaching and Yoga Therapy Further Studies Programme was fully accredited by the BWY in 2006.